gongfuPanada/SibleyHoloLens/README.md

     * Change `Package > Dependencies > TargetDeviceFamily > @Name` to `Windows.Holographic`.
     * Change `Package > Dependencies > TargetDeviceFamily > @MaxVersionTested` to `10.0.10586.0`.
   * Pair HoloLens with dev PC.
-    * Plug HoloLens into dev PC with USB cable.
     * On HoloLens, go to `Settings`:
       * Go to `Network & Internet > Advanced options` and note `IPv4 address`.
       * Go back to `Settings > Update & security > For developers`.
         * Enable `Developer mode`.
         * Enabled `Device portal`.
-    * Change build configuration to `Debug, x86, Device`.
+    * Change build configuration to `Debug, x86` and select either:
+      * `Device`:
+      * `Remote Machine`:
+        * Enter the IP Address of the HoloLens.
+        * For `Authentication Mode` use `Universal (Unencrypted protocol)`

     * Select `Debug > Start without debugging`.
+      * The first time deploying to a HoloLens from a particular dev PC requires pairing the two devices together with a PIN.
         * When prompted for PIN on dev PC, open `Settings > Updates & security > For developers` on HoloLens and click `Pair`.
         * Enter the PIN number that HoloLens displays into textbox on dev PC.
   * After several seconds of deployment process, view the running app on the HoloLens.

 ## TODO